epfl-ada/ada-2023-project-adaccident-de-travail/README.md

    - Apply statistical tests to assess differences in revenue and duration distributions among films with sequels, films without sequels, and all films.

 **1.3: Release and Origin Analysis:**
-   - Categorize films by release month and analyze the distribution for films with sequels, films without sequels, and all films.
+   - Categorize films by release year and month and analyze the distribution for films with sequels, films without sequels, and all films.
    - Compute the ratio of films with sequels to all films for each year and analyze trends.
    - Categorize films by their country of origin and analyze the distribution for films with sequels, films without sequels, and all films.